stateless-solutions/stateless-sdk/readme.md

 offerings app detail <id>
 ```

 Retrieve detailed information about a specific offering using this command.
-The output displays a table with detailed information about the offering, including its ID, the provider name, the chain it operates on, and the URLs for each of its entry points.
+The CLI will prompt the user to select an offering, and the output will display a table with detailed information about the offering, including its ID, the provider name, the chain it operates on, and the URLs for each of its entry points.

 ### Create an offering (Provider only)

-The `create` command allows data service providers to create a new offering.
-There are two ways to create an offering: through interactive prompts or using a JSON configuration file.
+The create command allows data service providers to create a new offering either through interactive prompts or by using a JSON configuration file.

 ```bash
 offerings app create
 ```

-When this command is executed without a config file, the CLI will interactively prompt for the required information, including Chain ID and Provider ID.
-Upon completion, a confirmation message will be displayed with details of the newly created offering.
+The CLI will interactively prompt for the required information, including the target blockchain platform for the offering.

 #### Using a JSON Configuration File